• Skip to primary navigation

 The reality is:

-When purging, you only need to get rid of the stuff you don't use or want any longer.
-The items you love are readily available to you and not blocked by things that are useless and unwanted.
+When purging, you only need to remove the stuff you don't use or want any longer.
+The items you love are readily available to you and not blocked by useless and unwanted things.

 People assume my house is spotless